ACaracalCat/Pythoscate/README.md

 # Python-Ragdoll-Obfuscation
-A simple and effective obfuscator for Python.
+A simple but effective obfuscator for Python.